anhsirk0/awesome-config/README.md

 Newer themes are for resolution 1920x1080 while some are for 1366x768, change the font size, gaps etc etc accordingly
 Matching themes are also avalable for Alacritty and Kakoune in my [alacritty-config](https://github.com/anhsirk0/alacritty-config) and [kakoune-themes](https://github.com/anhsirk0/kakoune-themes) repo respectively
 modified from awesome-copycats

+## TODO
+Make it more modular
+Remove unused code (if there is) from themes